laurakcleve/terrain-blog/content/blog/cavern-entrance-part-4/index.md

 ![29-final-4](29-final-4.jpg)

-My final thoughts, mostly on the texture, are that overall it's pretty decent looking.
+My final thoughts, mostly on the texture, are that overall it's at least decent looking.
 It's not everything I hoped for, but I feel pretty okay about it.
 Some bits here and there I really like, and look like really cool actual rock formations, but stepping back and taking the whole thing in from certain angles, it just screams _wood chips_ at me.
 I think wood chips are better for smaller pieces, little outcroppings, and mini bases, but I don't think I'd use them again for a giant rock like this.

 ![30-final-5](30-final-5.jpg)